To keep your wreaths and swags looking their best straight through the holiday season, follow these tips:

 - When using lights on fresh-cut greens, use the newer LED type - they have a longer life and are not hot like the older incandescent lights.

 - Extend the life of your fresh-cut greens by lowering the thermostat.

-What Homestead Carries Types of greens: Boxwood, Douglas fir, Holly (green or variegated), Incense Cedar, Juniper, Noble Fir, Princess Pine, Silver Fir, White Pine, Western Cedar, Magnolia, and Oregonia.
-For Accents: Baby’s Breath, Eucalyptus, Birch branches, Caspia, Curly willow, Red Twig Dogwood, Scotch Broom, Winterberry stems, and pine cones.
+Types of greens: Boxwood, Douglas fir, Holly (green or variegated), Incense Cedar, Juniper, Noble Fir, Princess Pine, Silver Fir, White Pine, Western Cedar, Magnolia, and Oregonia.
+For Accents: Baby's Breath, Eucalyptus, Birch Branches, Camellia Leaves, Bear Grass, Curly Willow, Red Twig Dogwood, Yellow Twig Dogwood, Birch Poles, Winterberry Stems, and Pine Cones.